typical-byte-world/implementation-RF/README.md

-# implementation-RF
+#             Random forest from scratch

-In this project, I decided to implement Random Forest from scratch by the course Fast.ai
+In this project, I want to improve my understanding of __Random Forest__ and its implementation